maleich/CS-lesson-plans/Intro.md

 ```

 #### Runtime errors
-Runtime errors appear when you run the program.
+Runtime errors appear when you run the program (as opposed to errors that keep the program from running).
+They are also called *exceptions* becuase they show something exceptional (ie: bad) has happened.

 ####